svaarala/duktape/doc/fastint.rst

 * Thread yield/resume values are automatically downgraded to fastints if possible.

-Fastints don't affect Ecmascript semantics and are completely transparent to user C and Ecmascript code: all conversions are automatic.
+Fastints don't affect ECMAScript semantics and are completely transparent to user C and ECMAScript code: all conversions are automatic.

 To enable fastint support, simply define:

 * ``DUK_USE_FASTINT``

-You should measure the impact of enabling fastint support for your target platform and Ecmascript code base.
+You should measure the impact of enabling fastint support for your target platform and ECMAScript code base.
 Fastint support is not an automatic performance win: while the fast path is a clear improvement for soft float (and even some hard float) platforms, there is a run-time cost of doing fastint downgrade checks and other book-keeping.
 Very roughly: